WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 .# Abstract

 This document specifies the Realtime Internet Peering Protocol (RIPP).
-RIPP is used to provide telephony peering between a trunking provider (such as a telco), and a trunking consumer (such as an enterprise, cloud PBX provider, cloud contact center provider, and so on).
+RIPP is used to provide peering of voice and video communications between administrative domains.
+These include a traditional voice trunking provider (such as a telco), and a trunking consumer (such as an enterprise PBX or contact center), or between a video conferencing endpoint deployed in an enterprise, and a video conferencing SaaS service.
 RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed as a web application using HTTP/3.
 Using HTTP/3 allows trunking consumers to more easily build their applications on top of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
-RIPP also addresses many of the challenges of traditional SIP-based trunking.
-Most notably, it mandates secure caller ID via STIR, and provides automated trunk provisioning as a mandatory protocol component.
-RIPP supports both direct and "BYO" trunk configurations.
-Since it runs over HTTP/3, it works through NATs and firewalls with the same ease as HTTP does, and easily supports load balancing with elastic cluster expansion and contraction, including auto-scaling - all because it is nothing more than an HTTP application.
-RIPP also provides built in mechanisms for migrations of calls between RIPP client and server instances, enabling failover with call preservation.
+RIPP also addresses many of the challenges of traditional SIP-based peering.
+It supports modern techniques for load balancing, autoscaling, and failover, adds mid-call failovers and graceful call migrations, is secure by default, requires STIR-based caller ID, and has built-in techniques for provisioning and capabilities - all of which have been challenges with traditional SIP peering and voice trunking.
+Since it runs over HTTP/3, it works through NATs and firewalls with the same ease as HTTP does

 {mainmatter}